 - Clean out the back of your Apple Watch and the magnetic charger

-In case your watch battery takes way longer to charge up, it may be a hardware related issue.
+In case your watch battery takes way too long to charge up, it may be a hardware related issue.
 The good news is that it is easy to replace the battery of the unit.
 You can also probably pick up a decent battery replacement for less than $30 at Amazon.

 Tips for Faster Charging